-This is a very unusual time for us all.
-We will all experience different feelings at different times.
-Sometimes you might be excited and happy to be off school, sometimes you might be missing your friends, and sometimes you might feel a bit worried or anxious.
+This is a very unusual time for us all, and continues to be so having had a few months now of changed routines.
+We have probably all experienced a whole array of feelings at different times – sometimes you might be excited and happy to be off school, sometimes you might be missing your friends, and sometimes you might feel a bit worried or anxious.
 All of these feelings are perfectly normal and it is ok to be feeling them.

 Below is some general information you may find useful, and then further below you can find some weekly activities suggested by Mrs Lockwood.
 We hope you find them useful!